IDianthus/Cubical-Script/Temporary Repo/README.md

 ![Showcase Import Results](Images/Showcase%20Import%20Results.png)

-Closing these results, you will be able to see in the middle of the CodeBrowser the assembly code of the imported executable, The bar to its right, is the navigation slider, coloured red are unrecognised fields, being fields that ghidra could not recognise the contents of during disassembly.
+Closing these results, you will be able to see in the middle of the CodeBrowser the assembly code of the imported executable, the bar to its right, is the navigation slider, coloured red are unrecognized fields, being fields that ghidra could not recognise the contents of, during disassembly.

 ![Showcase Import Results Without Analysis](Images/Showcase%20Import%20Results%20Without%20Analysis.png)